-DSC-P32: Up to approximately 2.5 m (8 feet 2 $^{7}$ /16 inches)
+- If AF illuminator light does not reach the subject sufficiently or the subject has no contrast, focus will not be achieved.
+(A distance up to approximately 3.8 m (12 feet 5 /32 inches) (W)/2.5 m (8 feet 2 /16 inches) (T) is recommended.) - If AF illuminator light misses the center of the image somewhat, the camera will focus properly as long as it reaches the subject. - When the focus preset distance is set (page 45), the AF illuminator does not function.

-- If AF illuminator light misses the center of the image somewhat, the camera will focus properly as long as it reaches the subject. - When the focus preset distance is set (page 49), the AF illuminator does not function. - When 😰 (Focus) is set to [Multi AF] or [Center AF], the AF range finder is not displayed. or f flashes and the centrallylocated subject has priority to focus on. - When [ ] (Camera) is set to one of the following items in the menu settings, the AF illuminator will not function (page 58). - When shooting in J Twilight mode - When shooting in 🔝 Landscape mode - The AF illuminator is a bright light.
+- When (Focus) is set to [Multi AF] or [Center AF], the AF range finder is not displayed. or [] flashes and the centrally-located subject has priority to focus on. - When (Camera) is set to one of the following items in the menu settings, the AF illuminator will not function (page 54). - When shooting in \\\\ Twilight mode - When shooting in \( \begin{array}{c} \text{Landscape mode} \end{array} \) - The AF illuminator is a bright light.
 There are no safety hazards, but when shooting at short distances, do not aim it directly at the subject's eyes.